As a CTO, you often face a dilemma: should you prioritize efficiency or effectiveness? It’s a tough call.

 To ensure alignment, focus on building features that solve real problems, not just “cool” additions.

 Rather than developing flashy tools that don’t address user needs, prioritize features that improve user experience or address pain points.
+Focusing on producing quality code ensures that these value-added features remain maintainable and reliable over time.
 This prevents your engineering team from being consumed by tasks that don’t add value and keeps their efforts laser-focused on meeting demand.

 Encourage your team to explore new ideas, but within a framework that ensures tangible outcomes.
+Fostering engineering team efficiency enables teams to innovate without sacrificing productivity, ensuring that creative solutions are delivered effectively.
 Innovation should drive value, not just technical novelty.
 This approach ensures every project contributes meaningfully to the organization’s success.

 If you’re at a company where the CEO doesn’t come from a technical background — you will face some communication challenges.
 There will always be questions about why new features are not being shipped despite having a good number of software engineers.